Tips to Get Your Car Ready for the Winter

 Knowing how to use your brakes in inclement weather conditions is also important, especially if you need to slow down quickly or if you’re skidding.

-Always carry an emergency kit in your vehicle.
+Always carry a stocked winter emergency kit in your vehicle.
 In addition to emergency items that should always be in your vehicle, cold weather and winter supplies should include:

 - Extra gloves, boots, and blankets